Biography and Music of Sergei Prokofiev: A Versatile Composer

 Prokofiev became an adherent of Christian Science as a young man and maintained his allegiance to this movement throughout his life.
 He had a reputation for being arrogant and egotistical and also had a volatile temper.
 Despite these character flaws, he was a very creative musician.

-From left to right, moving clockwise: Prokofiev and Mira Mendelson, Prokofiev, Shostakovich, and Khachaturian, Prokofiev at the piano (image via the Library of Congress); all photographers unknown
+From left to right in the photo collage above, moving clockwise: Prokofiev and Mira Mendelson, Prokofiev, Shostakovich, and Khachaturian, Prokofiev at the piano (image via the Library of Congress); all photographers unknown

 The Final Years of Prokofiev's Life